 Are you importing into different EU countries?
 If you do, your level of exposure to Customs risk varies greatly.
 In the EU, customs penalties do not form part of the Union legislation on customs.
 Although customs legislation is harmonised, penalties for non compliance are left to each Member State.

 The Union Customs Code (UCC) contains an obligation for Members States to provide for penalties for non-compliance.
 These penalties have to be “effective, proportionate and dissuasive”.
 However, Member States have the choice of sanctions to impose for infringement.

-To keep track of these domestic rules and keep track of changes, we can turn to a report from the EU Commission.
+To keep track of these domestic rules, we can turn to a report from the EU Commission.
 The UCC includes the obligation for Member States to notify the Commission of their penalty’s regimes, their national provisions in force and their modifications.
 This article we’ll give an overview of the most recent report from the EU Commission and the situation of the customs systems of penalties in Member States.

 EU customs penalty system

 All Member States impose penalties in the field of customs.
 However, the system of penalties for customs infringement is drawn from each country legal tradition, culture and national legislation.
 In some countries the penalties are drawn from their national legislation, in others, the legislator introduced specific provision for the UCC.

 There are many differences in customs penalties between EU countries, however the major difference is that some countries impose administrative penalties while others have criminal penalties.
 As a result, there are significant differences in the severity of the penalties, the amounts of the fines or the terms of imprisonment between countries.
 Furthermore, each country system of penalty evolves in line with its domestic legislation.

 Legal Framework for EU customs penalties